bcgov/MyGovBC-MSP/openshift/app/README.md

 * [Captcha](https://github.com/bcgov/MyGovBC-captcha-service)
 * [ELK Logging](https://github.com/bcgov/MyGovBC-MSP/tree/master/openshift/elk).
 (Note: the module also comes with a nginx proxy.
 But it is this nginx that is used to proxy browser logging events. elk-nginx only proxies Kibana web app.)

-To setup entire MSP runtime and CI environment, follow instructions in respective modules to deploy the module to OpenShift first.
+To setup entire MSP runtime and CI environment, follow instructions in respective modules to deploy them to OpenShift first.

 ## Environment Setup
 The prerequisites of the deployment are: